 Another type of installation utilizes a standard electrical load center as a generator sub-panel for some previously selected circuits to be powered when the generator is on.
-Below are photos of a generator sub-panel installation using a Square D load center connected to a PB-30 generator inlet.
+Below are photos of a generator sub-panel installation using a Square D generator sub-panel which included two main breakers, an interlock kit, and a circuit breaker hold down kit.

 As with any new electrical installation an electrical permit must be obtained from the town building department.
 Submit a copy of the sub-panel instructions and specifications with your permit application.
 Call for inspection upon completion.